karlhorky/iOD/README.md

 # Usage
 Just clone or download the ZIP of this repo and run on your Xcode.
 You should use at least version 8 of the Xcode and Swift 3.
+##### Make sure to install the dependencies of the project.
+I'm using Carthage.
+You can install them by acessing the dir and writing `carthage update --platform macOS --no-use-binaries`.
+The dependencies are:
+- Alamofire
+- SwiftyJSON

 # Thanks to
 - [Freepik] for the beautiful icon